Table of Contents

 The alveolar epithelium is impermeable to protein.
-Therefore the edema fluid doesn’t enter the alveolar space and causes osmotic gradient that forces the fluid to accumulate in the interstitium.
+Therefore, the edema fluid doesn’t enter the alveolar space and causes an osmotic gradient that forces the fluid to accumulate in the interstitium.

-Non-cardiogenic pulmonary edema, which is referred clinically as ARDS results from injury of the alveolar-capillary membrane allowing the fluid rich in protein (such as albumin, fibrinogen, and fibrin) to move into the alveolar space.
-In contrast to the cardiogenic pulmonary edema in which the alveolar-capillary membrane in intact, and the edema results from increased transmural pressure or decreased the capillary colloid osmotic pressure.
+Non-cardiogenic pulmonary edema, which is referred clinically as ARDS, results from injury of the alveolar-capillary membrane.
+This allows the fluid rich in protein (such as albumin, fibrinogen, and fibrin) to move into the alveolar space.
+In contrast, the cardiogenic pulmonary edema, in which the alveolar-capillary membrane is intact, results from increased transmural pressure or decreased capillary colloid osmotic pressure.

-The high-protein fluid inside the alveoli causes inactivation of surfactant resulting in a large increase in the surface tension of the alveoli, leading to reduced the lung compliance, alveolar instability and ultimately areas of atelectasis.
-Consequently, intrapulmonary shunting and hypoxemia occur and the work of breathing increases, leading to dyspnea.
+The high-protein fluid inside the alveoli causes inactivation of the surfactant, resulting in a large increase in the surface tension of the alveoli.
+This leads to reduced lung compliance, alveolar instability and ultimately, areas of atelectasis.
+Consequently, intrapulmonary shunting and hypoxemia occur, and the work of breathing increases, leading to dyspnea.

 Alveolar microvascular occlusion results in a reduction of pulmonary arterial blood flow to the ventilated portions of the lung and increasing the dead space, leading to pulmonary hypertension.
-Increased the pulmonary dead space ultimately leads to hypercapnia in addition to the hypoxemia.
+Increased pulmonary dead space ultimately leads to hypercapnia, in addition to the hypoxemia.